AmanChaudhary214/GroceryWala.com/README.md

 . . . . .
 GroceryWala.com . . . . .

-### GroceryWala.com, a clone of Nature's Basket, which is an onine supermarket and premium grovery store in India.
+### GroceryWala.com, a clone of Nature's Basket, which is an online supermarket and premium grocery store in India.

 <br>